 In Nov ember, international as well as domestic prices fell due to increasing supplies, alongside the resumption of exports from Indonesia.
-In December, Nickel prices continued to correct domestically and internationally on oversupply in the market, particularly large Chinese im ports.
+In December, Nickel prices continued to correct domestically and internationally on oversupply in the market, particularly large Chinese imports.
 In January, international prices were hurt by the trade war as well as fears of the coronavirus epidemic.
 Domestic prices followed suit in declining.
 In February, international prices fell harshly as inventories piled up over the Chinese lockdown.
 Domestic prices were hurt by weakening market sentiment thanks to the coronavirus outbreak in China affecting supply chains.
-In March, international as well as dom estic prices were hurt by the reduction in stainless steel demand, a swell as lower production of electric vehicles.
+In March, international as well as domestic prices were hurt by the reduction in stainless steel demand, as well as lower production of electric vehicles.
 In April, international prices declined, though supply shocks prevented further fall.
-Dom estically, prices rose thanks to a supply shock and higher s pot demand.
+Domestically, prices rose thanks to a supply shock and higher spot demand.
 In May, international and domestic prices rose on account of greater demand from alloy makers.
 In June and July, international prices continued to recover, buoyed by strong Chinese demand.
 Domestic prices rose in June, but remained more or less stable in July.
+In August, Nickel prices rose as part of the trend of higher metals prices, buoyed by a strong Chinese economic recovery.